jalendport/craft-hideadmin/README.md

 # Hide Admin plugin for Craft CMS 3

-Hide admin accounts from non-admin accounts
+This plugin hides admin users from non-admin users.

+- Admin users aren't included in the users table for non-admin users
+- Non-admin users can't view or edit admin users

 ## Requirements